-Hunting down groves of flaming-red maples, rows of golden gingkos and meadows full of wildflowers is like no other sport in Japan!
+Hunting down groves of flaming-red maples, rows of golden ginkgos and meadows full of wildflowers is what fall trekking tours in Japan are all about!
 Koyo, or autumn-colored foliage, kicks off in mid-September in the north and moves like wildfire over the entire countryside in less than 90 days.
 Die-hard backpackers go where the action is, so grab your koyo hunting gear (a.k.a. your camera, smartphone and selfie-stick) because fall foliage is fleeting, and koyo hunting season only comes once a year!

 Since you never get a second chance to make a first impression, autumn in Hokkaido bursts forth with flair!
 The “Playground of the Gods” is the first location in Japan to receive koyo and transforms quickly into a sea of reds, golds and greens.
 Savor hypnotic views from higher elevations, like Mount Asahi and Daisetsu Kogen Onsen, or envelop yourself in celestial colors while soaking in Sounkyo Hot Spring.

 Check In to Asahidake Onsen Hotel Deer Valley, Step Out to Daisetsuzan National Park

 Fall Trekking Tours in Japan | 2.
 HITACHI SEASIDE PARK, Ibaraki

 Sometimes called fire bushes, kochia plants ignite a fervor for fall foliage.
 Crimson red in autumn only, the shrubs are best admired from atop the hill on which they grow.
 Trek up and devour a panoramic view of the Pacific Ocean, or take the train around the park to adore the fiery landscape as well as fields of cosmos, zinnias, lilies and succulents that also bloom in October.

 Check In to Hotel Crystal Palace, Step Out to Hitachi Seaside Park